Nicholas Sparks: Literary career

 Including The Notebook, fifteen of Sparks's novels have been No. 1 New York Times Best Sellers, and all of his novels have been both New York Times and international bestsellers.
 Sparks has also often been listed on Forbes annual highest-paid authors lists.

 In September 2020, Sparks published his twenty-first novel The Return and followed that up with The Wish in 2021 and Dreamland in 2022, each of which were optioned as films.

-Writing style

-Although his books are sometimes described as romance novels by critics, Sparks has disagreed with this description, instead comparing his work to Ernest Hemingway, Aeschylus, Sophocles and Euripides, stating that "if you look for me [in a bookstore], I'm in the fiction section", because "Love stories — it's a very different genre [from romance]".

-Personal
+Personal life

 Sparks lives in New Bern, North Carolina.
 He has three sons and twin daughters.
-He and Cathy divorced in 2015.
+In 2015, he divorced Cathy Cote, his wife of 25 years.

 Philanthropy

 In 2008, Sparks donated nearly $900,000 for a new, all-weather tartan track to New Bern High School, where he has also volunteered to coach.
-That same year, he also donated "close to $10 million" to start a private school, The Epiphany School of Global Studies.
+The same year, he also donated "close to $10 million" to start a private school, The Epiphany School of Global Studies.
 Sparks has also funded scholarships, internships, and annual fellowships at the University of Notre Dame Creative Writing Program.

-In 2012, Sparks founded The Nicholas Sparks Foundation, a nonprofit that funds global education experiences for students.
-The Sparks family and foundation have donated more than $15 million to charities, scholarship programs, and other projects.
+In 2012, he founded The Nicholas Sparks Foundation, a nonprofit that funds global education experiences for students, which has donated more than $15 million to charities, scholarship programs, and other projects.